GoogleCloudPlatform/ruby-docker/base/README.md

 ## Usage

-- Create a Dockerfile in your ruby application directory with the following content:
+- Create a Gemfile in your ruby application directory with at least the following content.

+         gem 'rack'

+You can add other configurations to the Gemfile as you want.

+- Create a Dockerfile in the same directory with the following content.

         FROM google/ruby

         WORKDIR /app
-        RUN gem install rack
+        ADD Gemfile /app/Gemfile
+        RUN ["/usr/bin/bundle", "install"]
         ADD . /app

         CMD []
-        ENTRYPOINT ["/usr/local/bin/rackup", "/app/config.ru"]
+        ENTRYPOINT ["/usr/bin/bundle", "exec", "rackup", "/app/config.ru"]

 - Run the following command in your application directory: